 Add a Compressor (Fruity Compressor plug-in).
 This is to improve the dynamics of the whole track.
-You want to keep the track as natural sounding as you can so stay away from a long attack and release times and low ratios.
+You want to keep the track as natural sounding as possible so stay away from a long attack, release times, and low ratios.

 You will need to test the settings of the FL Studio’s compressor because every track will be different.
 Try with -20db threshold, ratio 2:1, Attack 50ms, Release 100ms, Gain 3db.

 Add a multiband compressor (Fruity Multiband Compressor).
 A multiband compressor is exactly like a compressor but you can apply the compressor to specific frequency ranges.
 Again, every track is different so you want to test it out.

-I would usually have a threshold around 20db on the low band with a ratio of 1.5:1, very short attack and a short release time and a gain of around -1db.
+I would usually have a threshold of around 20db on the low band with a ratio of 1.5:1, a very short attack and a short release time, and a gain of around -1db.

-On the “MID” band, I would have a threshold around 10db, a ratio about 2:1, short attack and release times and gain the same value as the low band but a positive gain instead of a negative like in the low band.
+On the “MID” band, I would have a threshold around 10db, a ratio of about 2:1, short attack and release times, and gain the same value as the low band but a positive gain instead of a negative like in the low band.

 For the high band.
 I will use a threshold of around -10db, a ratio of 2:1, very short attack time (below 10ms), short release time (below 50ms) and gain around 4db (depending on how loud your mix is already)

 Now add an EQ to boost certain frequencies.
 Now I would boost the high-end frequencies around 10-15kHz, but try it out on your mix and see what sounds the best.
 We use an EQ to add a bit of brightness to the whole mix.

 Finally, we add a limiter, (Fruity Limiter) this is for maximizing the volume of the track without causing distortion.
-The settings of your limiter relies on your mix up to now.
+The settings of your limiter rely on your mix-up to now.

-I will explain to you what I do and what I found got me the best results.
+I will explain what I do and what I found got me the best results.
 Raise the gain so the output level is around 0db.
 A very short attack (5ms), a release in between 200-300ms.
-No saturation, attack and release curve both set at 3.
+No saturation, attack and release curve are both set at 3.